 Black★Rock Shooter is based on characters illustrated by huke.
 The illustrations caught the eye of music producer Ryo who then created a song based from these illustrations with his collaborative Supercell.
 This song's title would then become the inspiration for the anime, Black★Rock Shooter.

-The series also has a video game adaptation for the Playstation Portable as well as a few browser games and guest appearances in a few other popular video game franchises.
+The anime was awarded the Technical Achievement in Broadcast Animation at the 65th Motion Picture and Television Engineering Society of Japan Awards in 2010.
+It also received a video game adaptation for the Playstation Portable, as well as a few browser games and guest appearances in other popular video game franchises.

 Black★Rock Shooter would be the last time that I will ever watch with the name Mari Okada in it.
 I should have learned my lesson with the pile of nonsense Fractale, but nooooo!
 I JUST HAD to watch this until the end.